Selling a Professional Services Business in London

 Sector-specific signals

-• Deal dynamic: Client Transition and Retention Risk, because The central underwriting question in professional services M&A: will clients follow the business or follow the founding partners.
+• Deal dynamic: Client Transition and Retention Risk, because The central underwriting question is whether clients follow the firm or the founding partners.

 Transaction implications

-• Buyer universe: The right London buyer list should start with acquirers that understand Management Buyout Teams and can explain why this market strengthens their existing platform, especially where In professional services, MBOs supported by PE finance are a common exit route — the management team that has been running the business acquires it from the founder, backed by institutional debt and equity.
+• Buyer universe: The right London buyer list should start with acquirers that understand Management Buyout and Partner-Succession Buyers and can explain why this market strengthens their existing platform, especially where Internal management teams, partner groups, and succession-led buyers backed by debt, private capital, or family offices.

-• Financing context: Lenders and capital providers will compare the London cash-flow profile with the sector's financing constraints, including this sector point: Lenders prefer contracted or repeat revenue, low working capital leakage, and evidence that senior fee earners will remain after completion, and this local financing point: The city offers deep equity and lender coverage, but leverage appetite still depends on earnings visibility, regulatory exposure, and cash conversion.
+• Financing context: Lenders and capital providers will compare the London cash-flow profile with the sector's financing constraints, including this sector point: Lenders prefer contracted or repeat revenue, low working-capital leakage, disciplined debtor collection, and evidence that senior fee earners will remain after completion; debt capacity is weaker where revenue is tied to departing individuals, and this local financing point: The city offers deep equity and lender coverage, but leverage appetite still depends on earnings visibility, regulatory exposure, and cash conversion.

-• Diligence focus: The London story needs to withstand sector diligence, especially around Client Transition and Retention Risk; buyers will test this sector point: The central underwriting question in professional services M&A: will clients follow the business or follow the founding partners, alongside this local execution point: UK tax, employment transfer rules, regulated approvals where relevant, and sterling-based purchase mechanics should be planned early.
+• Diligence focus: The London story needs to withstand sector diligence, especially around Client Transition and Retention Risk; buyers will test this sector point: The central underwriting question is whether clients follow the firm or the founding partners, alongside this local execution point: UK tax, employment transfer rules, regulated approvals where relevant, and sterling-based purchase mechanics should be planned early.

 Why this market matters